kstenschke/tictac-track/README.md

 ### Command: url (u): Opens configured task action URLs in web browser.

-Usage example 1: u            - Opens url.default in web browser, with "#TASK#" removed Usage example 2: u edit       - Opens url.edit in web browser, with "#TASK#" removed Usage example 3: u 123        - Opens url.default in web browser, with "#TASK#" replaced by 123 Usage example 4: u d          - Opens url.default for all tasks in current day, with "#TASK#" replaced by task numbers Usage example 5: u d -1       - Opens url.default for all tasks in previous day, with "#TASK#" replaced by task numbers Usage example 6: u d edit     - Opens url.edit in web browser, for all tasks in current day, with "#TASK#" replaced by task numbers
+#### Usage examples

+`u`            - Opens url.default in web browser, with "#TASK#" removed

+`u edit`       - Opens url.edit in web browser, with "#TASK#" removed

+`u 123`        - Opens url.default in web browser, with "#TASK#" replaced by 123

+`u d`          - Opens url.default for all tasks in current day, with "#TASK#" replaced by task numbers

+`u d -1`       - Opens url.default for all tasks in previous day, with "#TASK#" replaced by task numbers

+`u d edit`     - Opens url.edit in web browser, for all tasks in current day, with "#TASK#" replaced by task numbers

-Usage example 7: u d -1 edit  - Opens url.edit in web browser, for all tasks in previous day, with "#TASK#" replaced by task numbers
+`u d -1 edit`  - Opens url.edit in web browser, for all tasks in previous day, with "#TASK#" replaced by task numbers

-Usage example 8: u 123 edit   - Opens url.edit in web browser, with "#TASK#" replaced by 123
+`u 123 edit`   - Opens url.edit in web browser, with "#TASK#" replaced by 123

 ### Command: help (h): Describes usage of the program or its commands.

+#### Usage examples

-Usage example 1: h view  - Displays info on using the view command Usage example 2: h v     - Displays info on using the view command
+`h view`  - Displays info on using the view command
+`h v`     - Displays info on using the view command

 ### Command: version (V): Displays current version number.